technocratau/commerce_payway/README.txt

 INTRODUCTION
 ------------
-This project integrates PayWay Trusted Frame online payments into the Drupal Commerce payment and checkout systems. https://www.payway.com.au/docs/rest.html
+This project integrates Payway Trusted Frame online payments into the Drupal Commerce payment and checkout systems. https://www.payway.com.au/docs/rest.html
 * For a full description of the module, visit the project page: